 The number of eggs a jellyfish lays is a complex question with no simple answer.
 It depends on a multitude of factors, including the species, size, age, and environmental conditions.
 From the vast reproductive output of moon jellyfish to the more modest numbers of box jellyfish, the diversity in egg production reflects the adaptability and resilience of these ancient creatures.

 Understanding the reproductive strategies of jellyfish is not just an academic exercise.
 It has important implications for managing jellyfish blooms, protecting marine ecosystems, and even developing new medical treatments.
 By continuing to study these fascinating animals, we can gain a deeper appreciation for the complexity and beauty of the natural world.
 Now that you've explored the mysteries of jellyfish reproduction, share this article with fellow ocean enthusiasts and spark a conversation about these captivating creatures.
-What other questions do you have about jellyfish?
+Which means what other questions do you have about jellyfish?
 Let's continue the exploration together!